SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 |:-------------------:|:---:|:---:|:---:|:---:|:----------:|
 | Suggested number | 9 | 9 | 2 | 4 | Bulls = 0<br>Cows = 2 |

-Upon having a particular secret number and number of bulls and cows, our task is **to find all possible suggested numbers*** in ascending order.
+Upon having a particular secret number and number of bulls and cows, our problem is **to find all possible suggested numbers*** in ascending order.

 If there are **no suggested numbers** that match the criteria provided from the console, we must print "**No**".